karmada-io/karmada/README.md

 1. Cluster Controller: attach kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster object.

 2. Policy Controller: the controller watches PropagationPolicy objects.
-When PropagationPolicy object is added, it selects a group of resources matching the resourceSelector and create PropagationBinding with each single resource object.
+When PropagationPolicy object is added, it selects a group of resources matching the resourceSelector and create ResourceBinding with each single resource object.
-3. Binding Controller: the controller watches PropagationBinding object and create Work object corresponding to each cluster with single resource manifest.
+3. Binding Controller: the controller watches ResourceBinding object and create Work object corresponding to each cluster with single resource manifest.
 4. Execution Controller: the controller watches Work objects.When Work objects are created, it will distribute the resources to member clusters.